Daniel Webster: In media

 Webster is the major character in a fictional short story, The Devil and Daniel Webster, by Stephen Vincent Benét.
-It serves as the basis for a one-act opera of the same name written by American composer Douglas Moore.
+It serves as the basis for a one-act opera of the same name written by American composer Douglas Moore and the 1941 film directed by William Dieterle.

-Webster is briefly discussed in Chapter XIX of MacKinlay Kantor's Pulitzer Prize-winning novel "Andersonville" (1955).
+Webster is briefly discussed in Chapter XIX of MacKinlay Kantor's Pulitzer Prize-winning novel Andersonville (1955).

+Jefferson Smith sits at what is said to be Webster's desk when he takes his seat in the Senate in Mr. Smith Goes to Washington (1939).